 Apple cider vinegar is made from just apples and water, making it completely safe for dogs.
 It is slightly acidic, with a pH of 3.1 to 5, which gives it properties that can soothe a dog’s overly alkalized digestive tract.
 Add a teaspoon of ACV to your dog’s water bowl and see if he’ll drink it!
 (Explained in detail later.)

 For topical use, create an apple cider vinegar rinse for after your dog’s bath, as a remedy for irritated skin or a dry coat (1 cup ACV per 2-4 cups water).
 It’s common for dogs to get yeast infections in their paws; soaking your dog’s paws in ACV will relieve that too.
 When diluted and added to a spray bottle, apple cider vinegar is a strong disinfectant and even works as a mild flea repellent.
-See more ways you can use ACV for dogs below.
+See more ways you can use apple cider vinegar for dogs below.

 11 Ways Dog Lovers Can Use ACV